That’s an excellent question!

-That’s an excellent question.
-And one that too many people take for granted…which is why they often get fooled by fake templates.
+And this is a question that too many PowerPoint People take for granted…which is why they often get fooled by fake templates.

 So let’s dive into what templates are, and why they’re useful.

-They also allow you to make big changes to your presentation in one place, at one time!
+They also allow you to make big changes to your presentation in one place, and have all those changes made across your entire presentation.

 The bad news, is most people’s templates don’t work properly.
 I’m sure you’ve heard (or said) this before: